felixlu/awesome-stars/topics.md

 - [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
 Don't be shy, join here: https://discord.gg/EMgGbDceNQ and follow here for daily tips and tri
 - [apify/crawlee-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and o
+- [unclecode/crawl4ai](https://github.com/unclecode/crawl4ai) - Open-source web crawler and scraper for LLMs and AI agents: any website into clean, LLM-ready Markdown.
+Run it yourself, or use Crawl4AI Cloud with one key.
 - [0x676e67/wreq-python](https://github.com/0x676e67/wreq-python) - An ergonomic, privacy-aware Python HTTP Client
 - [code4craft/webmagic](https://github.com/code4craft/webmagic) - A scalable web crawler framework for Java.
 - [ScrapeGraphAI/Scrapegraph-ai](https://github.com/ScrapeGraphAI/Scrapegraph-ai) - Python scraper based on AI